-4 Data Protection Officer
+4 Data Protection Officer and Data Protection Lead

 - 4.1 As a Trust we are required to appoint a Data Protection Officer ("DPO").
-Our DPO is Alison Tennant, and they can be contacted at Liverpool Diocesan Schools Trust, St James' House, 20 St James Road, Liverpool L1 7BY, T: 07375 365 702 E: alison.tennant@ldst.org.uk - 4.2 The DPO is responsible for ensuring compliance with the Data Protection Legislation and with this policy.
+Our DPO is Alison Tennant, and they can be contacted at Liverpool Diocesan Schools Trust, St James' House, 20 St James Road, Liverpool L1 7BY or by e-mail at@dataprotection@ldst.org.uk. - 4.2 The DPO is responsible for ensuring compliance with the Data Protection Legislation and with this policy.
 Any questions about the operation of this policy or any concerns that the policy has not been followed should be referred in the first instance to the DPO.